sflury/vygrboi/README.md

 # vygrboi

 `vygrboi` is a custom color palette for data science visualization.
 I developed this scheme in an effort to create more aesthetic and vivid figures than facilitated by matplotlib defaults.
 Inspiration for the inital scheme came from discussions with my fiancee and a read through the [xkcd color survey](https://xkcd.com/color/rgb/).
-A critical element to this color scheme is testing for color-blind accessibility.
-I ran the scheme through [coolers.co](https://coolors.co/) and did some serious tweaking to make the scheme not only color-blind accessible but also black-white printer friendly.
+A critical element to this color palette is testing for color-blind accessibility.
+I ran the palette through [coolers.co](https://coolors.co/) and did some serious tweaking to make the palette not only color-blind accessible but also black-white printer friendly.
 I generated the visual below using coolers and have included some examples where I have used `vygrboi` in my own work.

 ## The Palette